Event Dates

 Old Town’sTown’s (Gamla Stan) Christmas market

-- 20th November – 23rd December 2023 – The Old Town’s (Gamla Stan) Christmas market is a must for a genuine Stockholm Christmas.
+- Awaiting dates – The Old Town’s (Gamla Stan) Christmas market is a must for a genuine Stockholm Christmas.
 It is the most famous and most traditional Christmas Market in Stockholm.
 It’s located in the heart of the Old Town at Stortorget square (close to the Royal Palace).

 - The little red stalls sell Swedish Christmas sweets, smoked sausages, reindeer- and elk meat and other Christmas delicacies, glögg (mulled wine) and a range of Swedish handicrafts and decorative arts of high-quality artistry.